 Also on the boardwalk is the Ocean City Music Pier, home of the Ocean City Pops Orchestra.
-The music pier hosts the band’s performances as well as concerts in a number of musical genres.
+The music pier hosts the band’s performances as well as concerts in several musical genres.

 At the southern end of the island is Corson’s Inlet State Park.
 This is another nature preserve featuring sand dunes, marine estuaries, and upland areas.
 It serves as a protected nesting site for the endangered piping plover.
 Beaches are open to the public for sunbathing and swimming.

 If you happen to be visiting on a Wednesday, there is a wonderful farmers market on the grounds of the Tabernacle Church at 6th and Asbury Aves.
 From 8 am to 1 pm.
-Here you will find Jersey Fresh produce, fresh fish and seafood, and arts and crafts vendors.
+You will find Jersey Fresh produce, fresh fish and seafood, and arts and crafts vendors here.

 You could say that Bruce Springsteen put Asbury Park on the map, but it wouldn’t really be true.
-Located in Monmouth County, Asbury Park is known for its sandy beaches, oceanfront boardwalk, and The Stone Pony, the music venue that launched, Springsteen, Jon Bon Jovi, and many other talented musicians.
+Located in Monmouth County, Asbury Park is known for its sandy beaches, oceanfront boardwalk, and The Stone Pony.
+This music venue launched Springsteen, Jon Bon Jovi, and many other talented musicians.

-Through the first half of the 20th-century, the city continued to grow and attract year-round residents as well as vacationers.
+Through the first half of the 20th century, the city continued to grow and attract year-round residents and vacationers.
 But into the later half of the century, the area began to fall on hard times and into disrepair.

-Fortunately, though the start of the 21st-century brought about a resurgence.
-The once dilapidated downtown and boardwalk area have undergone revitalization.
+Fortunately, the start of the 21st century brought about a resurgence.
+The once-dilapidated downtown and boardwalk area have undergone revitalization.